seed-labs/seed-emulator/examples/03-real-world/README.md

 and be routed to the final destination in the emulator.

-## Import and create required components
+## Import and Create Required Components

 Most of this part is the same as that in `01-transit-as`.
 The only difference is the following: